marc0x71/cmake-simple.nvim/README.md

 ![Screenshot](https://github.com/marc0x71/cmake-simple.nvim/blob/main/images/cmake-simple-screenshot.png?raw=true)

 ## Motivation
 If you are looking for a simple solution to run CMake/CTest commands without opening a new terminal and also run targets and tests in debug (with `nvim-dap`), this plugin might be for you! 😎

 It's **simple** to make life **simple**, and it's useful enough to make it essential 😀

+## Description

+`CMakeSimple` is a NeoVim plugin that will allow you (easily) to manage your workflow with CMake and CTest directly from your **favorite** editor.

+You will be able to perform the configure of `CMake` project simply by pressing a button, as well as compile your project or maybe run your tests thanks to the help of `CTest`.

+You will also be able to debug your tests, and even your applications, directly from NeoVim thanks to the help of `nvim-dap`, or perform the compilation of your code **automagically** when you save your changes!

+**So what are you waiting for?
+Install it and enjoy!**

 ## Requirements